michaelpearce21/CI_MS1_DAL/README.md

 11. Information about how to find and contact the cafe.
 12. To be able to book tables direct from the website.
 13. A newsletter which may include dates of events and special offers.
 14. A membership to encourage repeat returns.
+15. Game recommendations for my visits.

 ### High level Needs and Trade-offs: